AurovindSri/DS-677-Project/CloudDeployment/README.md

 - The API runs on port `8000` by default.
 This can be adjusted as needed in the Docker run command.
 - Ensure your EC2 instance's security group allows access to the relevant ports for both the API and UI.

----

-## Contribution

-Feel free to fork this repository and contribute by submitting pull requests.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.